Konstantin Kalinin

 Related: Complete Guide to Building a Healthcare App

-• a tablet-optimized application for doctors
+• a tablet app optimized for doctors and nurses

 Related: MVP App Development: Everything You Need to Know